Choosing Between Russell Wilson, Jared Goff and Aaron Rodgers on DraftKings in Week 13

 EXPERT RANKINGS (WEEK)

 The Scout projections have a higher ranking than the market, and of the 3 experts, two have a higher rank and one has a lower rank.
 The expert consensus rank is #8.
-The experts rank him behind Jared Goff and ahead of Philip Rivers.
-The projections agree that Wilson should be ranked behind Goff.
+The experts rank him behind Andrew Luck and ahead of Tom Brady.
+But the projections rank Wilson above Luck.

 |RANK